Abdus Sadeque: Football career

 Besides field hockey, Sadeque was a fine football player and played football for 15 years for leading clubs in the Dhaka First Division League.

-Sadeque began his football career with Azad Sporting Club in 1965, under the advisal of the club's goalkeeper, Ranjit Das, who was also a member of the East Pakistan hockey team.
+Sadeque began his football career with Azad Sporting Club in 1965, under the advice of the club's goalkeeper, Ranjit Das, who was also a member of the East Pakistan hockey team.
 In 1969, he league runners-up with Dilkusha SC.
-Sadeque joined newly-formed Abahani Krira Chakra in 1972, on persuasion by one of the club's founding members, Sheikh Kamal.
+Sadeque joined newly-formed Abahani Krira Chakra in 1972, persuaded by one of the club's founding members, Sheikh Kamal.
 He was made the club's first ever captain and led the team during their first league game on 11 June 1972, against BJIC.

 He later coached Abahani into becoming unbeaten league champions as coach in 1977.
 The following year, Sadeque, along with renowned local coaches Sheikh Shaheb Ali and Abdur Rahim, was involved in the selection process of the Bangladesh U19 national team for the 1978 AFC Youth Championship held in Dhaka.

 Sadeque later served as head coach of BJIC (Team BJMC) in 1981 which was his final involvement with football.

+Illness and Death

+Sadeque died on 20 June 2026, at the age of 79, after suffering from cancer for more than a year.
+He was laid to rest at the Banani Graveyard in Dhaka on 21 June 2026.